Distributionally Robust Receive Combining

 \subsection{Non-Stationary Channel Statistics}

-In the main body of the paper (see also Fact \ref{fact:DRO-upper-bound}), we assume that the true data-generating distribution $\P_{0, \rvec x, \rvec s}$ is time-invariant within a frame.
+In the main body of the article (see also Fact \ref{fact:DRO-upper-bound}), we assume that the true data-generating distribution $\P_{0, \rvec x, \rvec s}$ is time-invariant within a frame.
 In real-world operations, however, this assumption might be untenable.

 As shown in Fig. \ref{fig-time-varying-true-dist}, the frame contains eight data units; we suppose that the first four units are pilot symbols and the rest four units are communication-data symbols.